 When You’re Asked To Do Something Pervy

-This is a pervy brand collaboration scam that I came across recently.
+This is a pervy brand collaboration scam that I came across.
 On the surface, it didn’t appear so.
 But when you looked at the ask, it was creepy.

-I was perusing an Instragam Influencer Facebook group recently when I noticed one question from a member.
+I was perusing an Instagram Influencer Facebook group when I noticed one question from a member.

 A brand had reached out, asking that the influencer go to a store selling their fashion brand.
 The influencer had to try on their clothes and take photos in the changing room, to be posted on their own Instagram.